CRYPTOInsured-Foundation/starknet-indemnify-risk-analytics/README.md

-# StarkInsure Risk Analytics
+# Starknet-Indemnify Risk Analytics

-The **StarkInsure Risk Analytics** is a Django-powered microservice that provides AI-driven risk assessment for DeFi insurance underwriting.
+The **Starknet-Indemnify Risk Analytics** is a Django-powered microservice that provides AI-driven risk assessment for DeFi insurance underwriting.
 Running on port `5001`, it analyzes on-chain and off-chain data to calculate insurance premiums and detect fraudulent claims.

 ---